duniter/duniter/readme.md

 ### PGP-signed HTTP requests

-This is one of the great features coming with NodeCoin: [connect-pgp](https://github.com/c-geek/connect-pgp) is a NPM module which *signs HTTP responses*.
+This is one of the great features coming with uCoin: [connect-pgp](https://github.com/c-geek/connect-pgp) is a NPM module which *signs HTTP responses*.
 Such a feature is very important to authentify incoming responses over the network.

-To use this feature, just launch NodeCoin using `--pgpkey` and `--pgppasswd` parameters:
+To use this feature, just launch uCoin using `--pgpkey` and `--pgppasswd` parameters:

-    nodecoin --pgpkey "/path/to/some/private.key" --pgppasswd "ultr[A]!%HiGhly-s3cuR3-p4ssw0d"
+    ucoin --pgpkey "/path/to/some/private.key" --pgppasswd "ultr[A]!%HiGhly-s3cuR3-p4ssw0d"

     Signed requests with PGP: **enabled**.
-    NodeCoin server listening on port 8081
+    uCoin server listening on port 8081

 ### Help

-For more more details on the nodecoin command, run:
+For more more details on the ucoin command, run:

-    nodecoin --help
+    ucoin --help

 Which displays:

-    Usage: nodecoin [options]
+    Usage: ucoin [options]

     Options: